 About the Victorian Healthcare Experience Survey Program

-The VHES program plays a key role in supporting our commitment to improve the experience of patients who use Victorian public health services.
+The VHES program plays a key role in supporting our commitment to improve the experience of patients who use Victorian health services.
 To date, over 400,000 Victorians have completed a VHES questionnaire.
-The information gathered through these questionnaires helps Victorian public health services, the Department of Health and Safer Care Victoria (SCV) understand the aspects of care that are most important to patients.
+The information gathered through these questionnaires helps health services, the Department and SCV understand the aspects of care that are most important to patients.
 This information drives the delivery of patient-centred care and helps focus on improvements in areas where they are likely to have the greatest positive impact.

 Transition to Electronic data collection

 The VHES will transition to electronic data collection from 1 July 2021, meaning that most surveys will be completed by the patient online.
 Digital data collection will provide more timely feedback to health services and enable VAHI, in consultation with stakeholders to adapt the surveys in response to major events and changing priorities across the health system, including the current COVID-19 pandemic.

 VAHI will closely monitor the response to the new online methodology and will make refinements as necessary over time to ensure we capture the voice of all Victorians.